London Heathrow Airport

 - Airlines currently operating to this airport via codeshare

 Owned and operated by Heathrow Airport Holdings (previously BAA), London Heathrow Airport is a major international airport, the principal international gateway serving the city of London and (depending on measure used) the world's busiest international airport.
-One of the largest and busiest airports in the world and hosting domestic, regional and international passenger and cargo services for over 50 airlines, Heathrow is a hub for airlines such as British Airways, the oneworld alliance, Virgin Atlantic and the Star Alliance.
+Heathrow hosts domestic, regional and international passenger and cargo services from over 50 airlines, the airport is a hub for airlines such as British Airways, the oneworld alliance, Virgin Atlantic and the Star Alliance.

 Location of London Heathrow Airport, United Kingdom